The Ultimate Guide to Profitable LinkedIn Networking [Infographic]

 18. Find college alumni

 Not sure where to start building your strategic network?
 Start here, with alumni from your alma mater.
-Don’t limit yourself to only fellow students: search here for staff and professors as well.
-They can be a wealth of connections and advice.
+Don't limit yourself to only fellow students: search here for staff and professors as well.
+They can be a wealth of connections and advice, especially if you already have an in-person experience.

 19. Search employees by company